 What comes first – answer or reasoning?

-Intuition is always clear what is the best for us.
+Intuition is always clear what is best for us.
 It doesn’t need to explain its choice.
 I do however come up with reasoning afterward for the sake of communication.
 Most people want to know why and how I derive my conclusion.

 Intuition vs. Emotions